Elk management

 See an elk, report it

-Elk are being spotted outside their traditional range.
+See where people are spotting elk outside the animal's traditional range.
 If you see an elk, report it and help DNR wildlife managers better understand elk movement and distribution.

 Know the difference